2024 election: Senate candidates go toe-to-toe in debate

 Israel

 Both candidates emphasized their support for Israel and did not clearly answer whether there is a line Israel could cross to lose the candidates’ support.
-Brown said Israel has a right to defend itself, but noted that the U.S. should not inject itself in decision making processes and allow Israel to “take care of its own business.”
+Brown said Israel has a right to defend itself, but noted that the United States should not inject itself in decision-making processes and allow Israel to “take care of its own business.”

 “We do not need to be drawing red lines on what Israel can or cannot do or how we will support Israel,” Brown said.